Synastry

 Ceres Conjunct Ceres Synastry

 With Ceres conjunct Ceres synastry, you’re like each other’s mother.
-You understand each other’s emotional needs and can provide selfless support.
+You can intuitively understand each other’s emotional needs and provide unconditional support.

-This aspect creates a loving bond centered around mutual nurturing, pampering, and the desire to feed each other’s stomachs.
-You share a passion for nourishing not only each other’s soul but also the world around you, perhaps through joint efforts in gardening, environmental causes, or community support.
+This is a loving bond centered around mutual nurturing.
+You want to feed each other’s stomachs, minds, and souls.
+But your caretaking can also extend to the world around you, such as through gardening, environmental causes, and community support.

-You intuitively know how to make each other feel safe and cared for.
-You build a warm environment for each other’s inner child to come out and play.
-This mutual understanding leads to a strong sense of emotional security and trust.
+You can make each other feel safe.
+You can build a warm environment for each other’s inner child to come out and play.
+Past issues with your parents can be healed.
+You can re-parent each other, providing emotional security and affection where once were lacking.

 Ceres Sextile Ceres Synastry

-With Ceres sextile Ceres synastry, you don’t just nurture each other; you motivate each other to become better caregivers.
-This aspect allows for easy communication: you understand each other’s needs, feed each other’s soul, and know the value of unconditional support.
+With Ceres sextile Ceres synastry, you don’t just nurture each other; you can motivate each other to become better caregivers.
+You can understand each other’s needs, feed each other’s soul, and know how to make one another feel safe.

-Where one person might excel in providing emotional sustenance, the other might be more adept at financial/practical caregiving.
-One might nurture through words of affirmation, while the other shows love through acts of service.
+Where one person excels in providing emotional sustenance, the other can be adept at financial/practical caregiving.
+One may nurture through words of affirmation, while the other may show love through acts of service.

 But your nurturing isn’t entirely physical.
-You nurture your minds with great thoughts.
-You nurture your thoughts with actions.
-You inspire each other to believe in the heroic to make each other a hero.
+You can nurture your minds with great thoughts.
+You can nurture your thoughts with great actions.
+And you can nurture your actions with consistency.

 Read more: Esoteric Astrology (12 Classes – Free)